iterative/dvc.org/content/docs/user-guide/project-structure/dvcyaml-files.md

 <admon type="info">

-Note that file paths used must be to valid YAML, JSON, TOML, or Python parameters file.
+File paths used must be to valid YAML, JSON, TOML, or Python parameters file.

 </admon>